Eli Attie

 Eli Attie is an Emmy-winning writer, producer, and former White House staff member.
 He served as Vice President Al Gore's chief White House and campaign speechwriter through Gore's concession of the 2000 presidential election, which Attie and Gore wrote together.
-Attie then became a longtime writer-producer on the drama series The West Wing, House, Billions, and The Diplomat, on which he is currently an executive producer.
+Attie then became a longtime writer-producer on TV drama series including The West Wing, House, The Diplomat, and The Pitt, on which he is currently an executive producer.

 Early life and education

 Attie grew up in New York City.
 His mother is acclaimed feminist painter Dotty Attie, his father was commercial and fine art photographer David Attie (whose archive he has helped to revive), and his brother is the widely published mathematician Oliver Attie.
 He is a graduate of Hunter College High School and of Harvard College, where he was an editor of The Harvard Crimson.

 Career

 Political work

 Attie began his career in Democratic politics and government.
 He was chief White House and campaign speechwriter for Vice President Al Gore through the Florida recount in 2000.
 It was Attie who broke the news to Gore on election night – as he was about to deliver a concession speech Attie had written – that he was suddenly only 600 votes behind George W. Bush in Florida, and that the election might not be over.